Knowledge Hub

 If your employee is transferred to an overseas company, you might allow them to exercise their options, particularly if there may be adverse tax consequences because of the move.

-Read more frequently asked questions about setting up an EMI scheme, from the qualifying criteria to the registration process, and how it could benefit you in our article: FAQs: setting up an EMI scheme.
+If you want to learn more about EMI, from the qualifying criteria to the registration process, and how it could benefit you in our article: FAQs: setting up an EMI scheme.

 About our expert